Career : 1977 - 1980

 Hindsight indicates all too clearly that Carlton squandered the opportunity of back to back Premierships in 1980, due largely to another boardroom upheaval.
 Club President George Harris, and Premiership captain-coach Alex Jesaulenko had both resigned by Christmas 1979, replaced by Ian Rice as President, and the recently retired Peter ‘Percy’ Jones as senior coach.
 Jones was a hugely popular figure at Princes Park, but appointing him as coach immediately after he had retired as a player proved an unwise decision.
 The sheer class of Carlton’s list got the team to second spot on the ladder after 22 gruelling home and away rounds, before the Blues were blasted out of flag contention by successive heavy losses to Richmond and Collingwood.
 Young had had another reasonably good season of 15 games (including both finals) but after a blowtorch was applied to Jones and a number of senior players, Mick was told that his services were no longer required.

-After departing from Princes Park, Young crossed to Melbourne in 1981, and wore their number 5 guernsey in 15 matches over two seasons.
-The Demons delisted him in 1982, so he trained briefly with Essendon - but when he was unable to gain a place in the Bombers' senior team, he retired from VFL football.
+After departing from Princes Park, Young crossed to Melbourne in 1981, and wore their number 5 guernsey in 15 matches over three seasons, his final season in 1983 he spent the season in the reserves at Melbourne.
+The Demons delisted him at the end of 1983, so he trained briefly with Essendon in 1984 - but when he was unable to gain a place in the Bombers' senior team, he retired from VFL football.

 Michal Young died on September 16, 2018 aged 59 years old.